jorge-leon/odmon/README.md

 ### Microsoft GraphAPI

-The authentication to the Microsoft GraphAPI is done by hijacking both the *onedrive* clientId and the refresh token, maintained by the personal drive configuration of *onedrive*.
+The authentication to the Microsoft GraphAPI was done by hijacking both the *onedrive* clientId and the refresh token, maintained by the personal drive configuration of *onedrive*.
 We don' t even have to fake the User-Agent string.
 Easy, isn't it?

+Currently we only hijack the clientId and handle the refresh token ourselves, since we need more privileges in *odopen*, in order to read the Organization name.

 ### Dock and window Icon